-Hide any File or Folder by making it Invisible to the Mac OS X Finder
+Hide any File or Folder by Making it Invisible to the Mac OS X Finder with setfile

-I use this trick all the time to hide my personal files before my roommate uses my computer, and it’s easy to do if you know how but it’s unlikely that another user will even think to look in a directory via the Terminal to find the file.
+I use this trick all the time to hide my personal files before my roommate uses my computer, and it’s easy to do if you know how.
+At the same time, it’s unlikely that another user will even think to look in a directory via the Terminal to find the file.

 Make a file or folder invisible in Mac OS X Finder

 You’ll need to open Terminal to get started, then just use the following syntax:

 setfile -a V testfile.txt

 Poof!
 Like magic, the file or folder is no longer visible via the Finder GUI, but don’t worry your files are still there and you can find them via the command line and will show with an ls command.
 If you want to make your files and folders visible again, use this command:

 Make a file or folder visible again in Mac OS X Finder

 setfile -a v testfile.txt